rektifier/GenerateJsonArray/README.md

-# GenerateJsonArray - a JSON Template Processor
+# GenerateJsonArray - a super simple JSON Template Processor

 This script dynamically processes a JSON template file by replacing specific placeholders with dynamically generated values and writes the results to an output file.
 It supports generating multiple objects based on the template.